 - Gratitude, and

 Gratitude amplifies our good memories.
-By attaching positive tag lines to the picture of the past in our mind, we enjoy an enhanced intensity and frequency of the good times.Forgiveness loosens the grip of resentment, and actually can transform bad memories into good… Click To Tweet
+By attaching positive tag lines to the picture of the past in our mind, we enjoy an enhanced intensity and frequency of the good times.Forgiveness unties the knots that keep us bound to painful memories.
+Click To Tweet

 Today, let us focus on forgiveness rather than resentment (or any other negative emotion, for that matter).